FORTUNATE90/psychic-dev/Scooping and stacks.md

 1) Local variables: Variables defined inside the function.
 2) Arguments passed to the function: Values passed when the function is called.
 3) A reference to the calling function's stack frame: This allows the function to access variables from the enclosing scope.

+Here's an example to demonstrate scoping and how the call stack works in Python